harism/android-pagecurl/README.md

 curl it to some direction.
 If you fold paper completely, cylinder, curl happens around, radius becomes zero, making it more of a 2D effect.
-And likewise folding the paper so that curl radius is constant most of the characteristics remain - most importantly there is a line - at center of this 'cylinder' - which has constant slope not dependent on radius.
+And likewise folding the paper so that curl radius is constant most of the characteristics remain - most importantly there is a line - at the center of this 'cylinder' - which has constant slope not dependent on radius.
 Its distance from the point you're holding the paper varies only.
 Using such approach makes handling curl position based on touch events a lot easier compared to using a cone as solid curling is done around.
 For information on using a cone, it's highly recommended to take a look on W. Dana Nuon's [blog